rkgeronimo/wp-web/README.md

 7. Install plugin `wp-mail-smtp`, manually or using WP CLI `wp plugin install wp-mail-smtp --activate`
 8. Setup Apache virtual host `http://local.rkgeronimo` the document root on the webserver to the `web` folder: `/path/to/site/web/`
 9. Map the hostname by editing your local `/etc/hosts` file and adding entry for the domain (http://local.rkgeronimo) next to localhost.
+10. (optional) Make sure `php-zip` extension is enabled if you want to use feature to download all photos from applicants in a course.
+Extension can be installed using `sudo apt-get install php7.4-zip`.
+This is not necessary for anything else and app will work without it, just not the part with ZipArchive.

 Note: If you are using other virual host and other domain, then domain replacements in the database should be made.
 This can be easily done through [WP-CLI](https://wp-cli.org): `wp search-replace 'http://local.rkgeronimo' 'new'`.
 WP-CLI plugin can be used for similar data updates e.g. user password changing.